Quantum computed moments correction to variational estimates: Introduction

 Quantum computers represent a new paradigm for computing that is witnessing rapid advances in both hardware and software.
 Fully programmable devices are emerging, and evidence of information processing at a scale that competes with supercomputers for certain sampling problems has been reported in a quantum device comprising 53 qubits \cite{Arute-2019}.
 The major challenge of the field is to demonstrate ``quantum advantage'' for real-world problems.
 There are approaches to a range of potential application areas, including bioinformatics \cite{LH-2000}, chemistry \cite{Aspuru-Guzik-2005,Kandala-2017}, optimisation \cite{Farhi-2014}, finance \cite{Rebentrost-2018, Woerner-2019} and machine learning \cite{Biamonte-2017}, to name a few.
 However, in the short to medium term, quantum computer (QC) technology will be constrained to the so-called noisy intermediate scale quantum (NISQ) regime \cite{Preskill-2018} -- where the performance of QC devices will inevitably be dominated by the level of logic precision inherent in the hardware.

 In NISQ devices, the quest for quantum advantage is challenged by errors in logic and read-out which place severe restrictions on the number of time-steps, or ``depth'', of any given quantum circuit before the results are scrambled.
-Hybrid quantum algorithms such as the Variational Quantum Eigensolver (VQE) \cite{Peruzzo-2014} or the Quantum Approximate Optimisation Algorithm (QAOA)\cite{Farhi-2014} adapt variational-style hybrid approaches to the problem cast in Hamiltonian form.
-However, the application to real-world problems generally requires relatively deep quantum circuits with the accumulation of quantum logic errors leading to barren plateau effects\cite{McClean-2018,Wang-2020}.
+Hybrid quantum algorithms such as the Variational Quantum Eigensolver (VQE) \cite{Peruzzo-2014} or the Quantum Approximate Optimisation Algorithm (QAOA) \cite{Farhi-2014} adapt variational-style hybrid approaches to the problem cast in Hamiltonian form.
+However, the application to real-world problems generally requires relatively deep quantum circuits leading to barren plateau effects, exacerbated by the accumulation of quantum logic errors \cite{McClean-2018,Wang-2020}.
 In NISQ devices, quantum circuit depth is perhaps the most precious quantum resource.

 In this work we introduce an alternative method for computing the lowest energy of a problem Hamiltonian system, $H$, based on minimising circuit depth by transferring complexity to the computation of moments of the Hamiltonian, $\langle H^n\rangle$, with respect to a given trial-state (Figure \ref{Fig1}).
 Such quantities are central to certain non-perturbative approximation schemes in many-body theory, but are generally difficult to compute classically as the problem scales.
 The key in our approach is to reserve the quantum resource for the direct computation of the Hamiltonian moments, which are then used to determine ground-state energy estimates that correct the variational result (first moment, $\langle H\rangle$).
 In our initial implementation of the quantum computed moments (QCM) method, the results obtained appear highly robust to device noise and provide a significant correction to the energy of the benchmark variational result.